slipperyseal/jetpack/README.md

 More than 60 of the 6502s 151 instructions are mapped to AVR assembler and writes the SID chip are intercepted.
 It searches execution paths to determine code block boundaries.
 While many 6502 instructions are implemented, there are more to be mapped.
-Special cases are also implemented to deal with self modifying code.
+Special cases are also implemented to deal with self-modifying code.

 The current implemention was written (at least initially) to cross-compile the Monty On The Run SID tune, to the AVR to run on the Monty Stereo SID Synth.